lawrencewalters/sfcc-catalog-inspector/README.md

 Building from this repo
 ------------------------
 1. install dotnet core (https://dot.net) for your platform.
 On windows, find this at https://www.microsoft.com/net/download/windows, and as of the time of this writing, this would be the 64bit latest SDK: https://www.microsoft.com/net/download/thank-you/dotnet-sdk-2.1.4-windows-x64-installer.
 I'm not totally certain the SDK is necessary for just running this.
 1. Clone this repository.
-Alternatively, just grab the three files in the root (README.md, Program.cs, sfcc-catalog-inspector.csproj) and put them in a single directory locally
+Alternatively, just download the files from github directly (Clone or Download > Download ZIP), then extract them to a directory of your choice (remember this directory, you'll use it later.

 running
 -----------------